maxwmoir/python-compiler/README.md

 # python-compiler
-Compiler written in python for basic-like language
+Compiler written in python for basic-like language for uni.